About the Slooper Society

 Who We Are

-The first organized group of Norwegian immigrants to America departed Stavanger, Norway, July 4, 1825 on the sloop Restorationen.
+The first organized group of Norwegian immigrants to America departed Stavanger, Norway, July 4, 1825 on the sloop Restauration.
 These 53 persons entered New York harbor 98 days later on October 9th.
 Cleng Peerson led this group first to upstate New York … then to an area of Illinois known as the Fox River Settlement.
 Today this area is known as Norway, IL (located just south of present-day Ottawa, IL).
 The Fox River Settlement is considered to be the first permanent Norwegian settlement in America.

 Descendants of these Norwegians who came over on the sloop Restaurationen formed the Norwegian Slooper Society of America during the 1925 Centennial Celebration in Ottawa, IL.
 The Slooper Society continues to meet annually at the Norway Community Center in Norway, Illinois, on the Sunday nearest to October 9 (the day the original Sloopers landed in New York).